undead-voron/DecoExt/docs/docs/api/downloads-decorators.md

 ---
-sidebar_position: 16
+sidebar_position: 14
 title: Downloads Decorators
 ---

 # Downloads Decorators

-The Downloads decorators allow you to easily respond to browser download events in your extension services.
-These decorators provide a clean way to track and manage file downloads.
+The Downloads decorators allow you to easily respond to download events in your extension service.
+These decorators provide a clean way to monitor and react to downloads being created, changed, or erased.

 ## Method Decorators